Lambrook School A GSG School

 Boarders

 Weekly and flexi boarding; no overseas boarders.
 The two boarding houses (Lambrook House for girls; Westfield for boys) very cosy with colourful bedspreads, mini ping-pong tables and bookshelves packed with David Walliams and Roald Dahl.
-Boarding numbers have grown, particularly flexi (a good stepping stone for future schools, says head, with 95 per cent of pupils going on to board).
+Boarding numbers have grown, particularly flexi (a good stepping stone for future schools, says head, with 96 per cent of pupils going on to senior boarding schools).
 ‘It’s competitive for a Friday night,’ school says – and boys’ houses are due to be expanded and developed.
 Around three-quarters of the school boards at some stage each year, predominantly year 4 and up but the odd year 3 who’s there with an older sibling.
 ‘We don’t insist that you board from a particular year group, and so parents don’t have that anxiety that their child might not be ready.’
 In their experience, though, those who manage senior boarding best have done it before they get to 13+.
 Tries to recruit couples as houseparents where possible.

 Money matters